KronosTheLate/EasyFFTs.jl/README.md

 - The output is scaled by default, making the absolute value of the response correspond directly to the amplitude of the sinusoids that make up the signal.
 - Simple and short syntax for getting the associated frequencies
-- Frequencies and response are sorted by increasing frequency (if you have ever used fftshift you know what I am talking about)
+- Frequencies and response are sorted by increasing frequency (if you have ever used `fftshift` you know what I am talking about)
-- `rfft` is automatically called for real element vectors, avoiding the common newbie mistake of always using `fft`.
-Benefits are faster computation and automatically discarding half of the symmetric spectrum.
+- `rfft` is automatically called for real input signals, avoiding the common mistake of always using `fft`.
+Benefits are faster computation* and automatically discarding half of the symmetric spectrum.
 If you want both sides of the spectrum, see the only other exported function `easymirror`.

+*Note that because `fft` is more optimized than `rfft`, the actual computational time may vary.
 ## Introductory examples
 First, we need something to analyze:
 ```julia